natanseng/introeng/README.txt

 3. Indexar arquivos

 4. Oferecer a opção do usuário fornecer o caminho do áudio.wav a ser analisado.
+(DONE)